-Squaw Valley and Alpine Meadows are two destinations, but one world-renowned family ski resort.
+You may wonder what to call each base of the ski resort now.
+The former Squaw Valley base area is known as Olympic Valley, whereas the other base remains known as Alpine Meadows.
+One lift ticket gives you access to both locations, making these two part of one world-renowned family ski resort.
 It’s best to approach this large ski destination with a bit of knowledge to get the most out of your visit.
 There’s a lot going on and you don’t want to miss anything!
-We hopped to this resort on our recent visit to the North Lake Tahoe resorts.
-With our family insider’s guide to skiing at Squaw Valley Alpine Meadows, you’ll be maximizing your time and riding the mountains like an old pro ... even if it is your first time there.
+We hopped to this resort, which is rich in Olympic history, on our recent visit to the North Lake Tahoe resorts.
+With our Palisades Tahoe guide, you’ll be maximizing your time and riding the mountains like an old pro ... even if it is your first time there.

-One lift ticket allows you to ski or ride at both destinations, but Squaw Valley and Alpine Meadows have different parking lots.
-You can drive to each of them or just hop aboard the 15-minute shuttle ride, the Squaw/Alpine Express, to get from one to the other.
-While the two ski destinations merged in 2011, they are not yet connected by trail or lift.
-Both resorts are celebrated for their powder, long season, incredible spring skiing and views, but they differ in terrain and amenities.
-Here’s how to get the most out of your day at Squaw Valley and Alpine Meadows.
+While one lift ticket allows you to ski or ride at both destinations, Olympic Valley and Alpine Meadows have different parking lots and different vibes.
+You can drive to each of them or just hop aboard the 15-minute shuttle ride, the Squaw Alpine Express, to get from one to the other.
+(Possible name change to come.)
+The two ski destinations merged under one lift ticket in 2011, and the the dream will be fulfilled when they are soon connected via base-to-base gondola!
+However, they are not currently connected by trail or lift.
+Both resorts are celebrated for their powder, long season, incredible spring skiing and beautiful views of Lake Tahoe, but they differ in terrain and amenities.
+Here’s how to get the most out of your day at Olympic Valley and Alpine Meadows.

 Choosing the Right Rental Spot

-When you reserve your rentals, be sure to choose the correct rental pickup location, Alpine or Squaw.
+When you reserve your rentals, be sure to choose the correct rental pickup location, Olympic Valley or Alpine Meadows.
 There are rental/lift ticket packages that can save money over purchasing each separately.
-If you are just trying out the sport, there are affordable half-day Learn to Ride and Learn to Ski packages that cover lift ticket, rentals and beginner lessons.
+If you are just trying out the sport, take an affordable half-day Learn to Ride or Learn to Ski package.
+These packages that cover lift ticket, rentals and beginner lessons.
 Check to see if you already reserved rentals with the tadpole’s lessons before accidentally reserving more.

-The resorts reward you for carpooling.
-If you have four or more people in your vehicle, you can access limited free premier parking at either resort on a first-come, first-served basis.
-At Squaw, the 100 premier spaces are staffed on weekends and self-regulated during the week.
-The 50 premier spots at Alpine Meadows are available only on the weekend.
+Both ski resorts offer free general parking that is available on a first-come, first-serve basis.
+Olympic Valley rewards you for carpooling with closer parking.
+If you have three or more people in your vehicle, you can access a free carpool lot with 800 spaces at Olympic Valley on a first-come, first-served basis.
+The premier spaces are staffed on weekends and self-regulated during the week.
+The 75 premium spots at Alpine Meadows cost $30.